sbv1307/Wavin-AHC-9000-mqtt/README.md

 Git clone of https://github.com/dkjonas/Wavin-AHC-9000-mqtt.git but restructured for Firmware (FW), Software (SW) and Hardware (HW).

+Taking on the challange mentioned in [Issue #3](https://github.com/dkjonas/Wavin-AHC-9000-mqtt/issues/3#issuecomment-435690672)

+##### "connect two AHC's together and control them by one display.
+I think this is rather unusual setup, so my code doesn't handle this case; It can only control one AHC."

+I happen to have such a setup, and would like still to be able to manage floor heating form the display.

 ## **Currently under development!!!**

 Project planned to be:

-A simple Esp8266 mqtt interface for Wavin AHC-9000/Jablotron AC-116, with the goal of being able to control this heating controller from [OpenHAP](https://www.openhab.org) automation software for your home.
+One simple Esp8266 mqtt interface for Wavin AHC-9000/Jablotron AC-116, with the goal of being able to control two Wavin AHC 9000 heating controllers from [OpenHAP](https://www.openhab.org) automation software for your home.

+The heating controllers will still be connected to one display, from where controle can be done as well.

-The project include a [Kicad](https://www.kicad.org/) PCB layout and a mosquitto broker based on [eclipse-mosquitto](https://hub.docker.com/_/eclipse-mosquitto).
+The project include a [Kicad](https://www.kicad.org/) PCB layout and a docker based mosquitto broker based on [eclipse-mosquitto](https://hub.docker.com/_/eclipse-mosquitto).

 ## **Esp8266 mqtt interface**

 See Firmware markdown [here](Firmware/README.md).

 On-board LED at PIN 16 added to indicate active boot up.
 It turns off at successful connect to Wireless Lan.

 ## **Mosquitto broker**

-## **Requirements**
+### **Requirements**

 - Raspberry Pi model B v1.2.
 Installed with Raspberry Pi OS Lite (32-bit) <span id="a1">[[1]](#f1)</span>.
 - Internet access.